-Guap Creative Studios – short for “Give us a placement” – was launched yesterday (15 September) by Alastair Milne and Paloma Gardiner, who graduated from Tony Cullingham's Watford Creative Ad course at West Herts college three months ago, with high hopes of gaining experience at advertising agencies and creative companies.
+Guappp Creative Studios – short for “Give us a placement pretty please” – was launched yesterday (15 September) by Alastair Milne and Paloma Gardiner, who graduated from Tony Cullingham's Watford Creative Ad course at West Herts college three months ago, with high hopes of gaining experience at advertising agencies and creative companies.

 However, after facing what Gardiner referred to as “a wall of hiring freezes”, the pair opted to take matters into their own hands, and what was at first a “joke” soon turned into a fully registered company.

-Milne and Gardiner function as Guap’s founders, chief creative officers and (most importantly) placement team.
+Milne and Gardiner function as Guappp’s founders, chief creative officers and (most importantly) placement team.

 The pair maintain that their agency is not named after the Big Sean song of the same name, released in 2013, in which the term refers to an excessive amount of money (in the song, Big Sean recounts “watch[ing] these motherfuckers freak” at his guap).